adraismawur/python-template-maxi/README.md

 #### Flake8

 By default, the flake8 linter pre-commit hook only prevents you from committing code that contains errors, and allows warnings.

+#### More git hooks

+You can find more plugins at [https://pre-commit.com/hooks.html](https://pre-commit.com/hooks.html).
+For more information on how the .pre-commit-config.yaml should look, see [https://pre-commit.com/#plugins](https://pre-commit.com/#plugins).

 ### Github workflow